Deeper peace still elusive for Basques

 BILBAO, Spain After 10 years working as a bodyguard in Spain's Basque country, where mayors need 24-hour protection and university professors check their cars for bombs, Julen knows when he's not welcome.

-The animosity that fueled decades of separatist violence has softened with recent political developments, which includes surprise electoral wins for nationalist candidates in May.
-But that does not mean it is gone, he said.
+The animosity that fuelled decades of separatist violence has softened with recent political developments, which includes surprise electoral wins for nationalist candidates in May.
+But he cautions that does not mean it is gone, he said.

 "Everyone wants this to end, but let's not confuse hope with reality," said the athletic 50-year-old.

-"We still get refused food in shops and restaurants if we're recognized and get a mouthful of insults instead.
+"We still get refused food in shops and restaurants if we're recognised and get a mouthful of insults instead.
 The level of hostility has diminished, but it hasn't disappeared."

 It's been 75 years since former dictator Francisco Franco ordered the fire-bombing of the Basque market town of Guernica in the Spanish civil war, heralding a renewed wave of repression of Spanish Basques, a culturally and linguistically different group in northern Spain and France.